Home Page Navigation Contents Contact Sitemap Search

 One simple solution for backing up the data on your computer is to create a copy - a so-called back-up - on an external hard drive.
 To do so, you copy your files from your own device to an external data carrier, either manually or with the help of special software.
 Once the back-up has finished, it is vital to disconnect the external hard drive from your device, so your back-up data are protected from viruses, worms and other malware.

 For home use, it is usually sufficient to create a back-up every few weeks or so.
-With smaller data volumes, you can use either writable CDs or DVDs, too.
+With smaller data volumes, you can use either writable DVDs, too.
 For huge data volumes though, the creation of a back-up copy is quite complex - this is where special back-up software can help.

 Keep your data carrier containing your back-up separately from your device and also in a different location, if possible.
 Please remember that in case of fire or a break-in, back-up data carriers could also get lost or stolen.